Running Your Own Mostro Node

 Popular VPS providers:

 Many VPS providers accept Bitcoin payments.
-Look for that option if you want to keep things consistent with the Bitcoin ethos.
+Look for that option if you want to stay consistent with the Bitcoin ethos.

 2.2 A Lightning Network Node (LND)

-To run Mostro, you need an LND node (Lightning Network Daemon) โ the specific Lightning software that Mostro works with.
+Lightning Network is a "layer 2" system built on top of Bitcoin that enables fast, cheap payments.
+To run Mostro, you need an LND node (Lightning Network Daemon) — the specific Lightning software that Mostro works with.

 | Option | Difficulty | Cost | Notes |